1958 Cup of the Ukrainian SSR

 The 1958 Ukrainian Cup was a football knockout competition conducting by the Football Federation of the Ukrainian SSR and was known as the Ukrainian Cup.

+The winner of the 1958 Ukrainian Cup, Torpedo Kharkiv, qualified for the 1958 Soviet Amateur Cup.

 Teams

 Tournament distribution

 The competition was conducted among 21 clubs out of 80 participants of the 1958 Football Championship and 7 other non-"teams of masters" FC Uzyn, Shakhta Holubivka Kadiivka, Spartak Shopla, FC KremHESbud, Budivelnyk Mykolaiv, Avanhard Pryluky, Metalist Sevastopol.

 Non-participating "teams of masters"

 The Ukrainian teams of masters did not take part in the competition.